Tinkerforge/doc/en/source/Hardware/Master_Extensions/RS485_Extension.rst

 Modbus networks.
 It is also possible to communicate with a stack directly via Modbus from an embedded device or over a Modbus gateway.

-The following combinations with other Extensions in a stack are possible:
+The following combinations with other Extensions in a stack are possible (regardless of order):

-* RS485 Master top / WIFI bottom
+* RS485 Master / WIFI
-* RS485 Master top / Chibi Slave bottom
+* RS485 Master / Chibi Slave
-* RS485 Master bottom / WIFI top
-* RS485 Master bottom / Chibi Slave top
+* RS485 Master / Ethernet
-* RS485 Slave top / Chibi Master bottom
-* RS485 Slave bottom / Chibi Master top
+* RS485 Slave / Chibi Master

 Technical Specifications